reuterk/pocli/README.md

   `poc command --help`

-* initialize configuration, create "~/.pocrc", defaulting to MPCDF

-  `poc init`

-* check if the configuration actually works
+* check if a connection to the server can be established successfully

   `poc check`